-- 7. To stop engine during operation, move traction and reel drive controls to Disengaged position, throttle control to Slow and on/off switch to Off. - 8.
-Pull spark plug wire off spark plug to prevent the possibility of accidental starting before storing machine. - Close fuel shut-off valve before storing or transporting mower in a vehicle.
+- Move the traction and reel drive controls to the Disengaged position, the throttle control to Slow, and the on/off switch to Off. - 2.
+Pull the spark plug wire off of the spark plug to prevent the possibility of accidental starting before storing machine. - 3.
+Close the fuel shut-off valve before storing or transporting mower in a vehicle.